Architecture of Birmingham: Georgian and Regency architecture

 Birmingham began to expand during the 18th century due to the Industrial Revolution and the prosperity that it brought with it.
 The expansion of the town's industry brought industrialists to the town, and they constructed their own houses as well as modifying existing ones.
 Communities within Birmingham's boundaries also began to expand, resulting in the construction of houses and public facilities such as churches.

 As the population of the town increased, attendance at churches increased and this led to the construction of St. Philip's Cathedral, which was built in 1715 as a parish church and designed by Thomas Archer.
 It is in the heart of the city, with glass windows by Edward Burne-Jones.
-Another church that was built during the 18th century is St Paul's Church which was designed by Roger Eykyns of Wolverhampton and completed in 1779, although the tower was built in 1823 to a design by Francis Goodwin.
+Another church that was built during the 18th century is St Paul's Church which was designed by Roger Eykyn of Wolverhampton and completed in 1779, although the tower was built in 1823 to a design by Francis Goodwin.
 Surrounding St Paul's Church is St Paul's Square which is the last remaining Georgian square in the city.

 In 1704, the Job Marston Chapel (now the Church of the Ascension) in Hall Green, which is believed to have been designed by Sir William Wilson, was completed.
 Also in Hall Green is Sarehole Mill which dates to 1542, although the current structure is thought to have been built in 1771.
 The building remains today and is Grade II listed.
 In Edgbaston is Edgbaston Hall, now used by Edgbaston Golf Club, which was built in 1717 by Sir Richard Gough.
 In 1758, John Perrott built the 29 m high Perrott's Folly in Ladywood which now stands as a local landmark.